Who: Ages 5* – 7 as of first day

 Boating time disclaimer:

 We make every effort to provide your son and/or daughter with as much time boating on the water as possible.
-However, please note that safety concerns raised by local weather conditions may require us to emphasize land-based activities on some days.
+However, please note that safety concerns raised by local weather conditions may require us to emphasize land-based activites on some days.

 - Pass a swim test at the Center.

-- Parents / Guardians must present signed Registration forms, Liability Waiver, Medical forms before participants begin the program.
+- Parents / Guardians must present signed Registration forms, Liability Waiver, and Medical forms before participants begin the program.

 - Parents / Guardians and students must jointly sign “Code of Conduct” before the start of the program.